teamup4highered/build-a-mobile-app-course/README.md

 1. Create a public portfolio site that includes
 * App source code
 * App demo recording
-* One peer review given by you for a peer project
+* One peer review given by you for a peer course project